syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/open-save.md

 {% endtabs %}
 {% endif %}

+### To Save Spreadsheet data as a Base64 string

+In the Spreadsheet control, there is currently no direct option to save and open data as a `Base64` string.
+You can achieve this by saving the Spreadsheet data as blob data and then converting that saved blob data to a `Base64` string using `FileReader`.

+> You can get the Spreadsheet data as blob in the [saveComplete](https://help.syncfusion.com/cr/aspnetcore-js2/syncfusion.ej2.spreadsheet.spreadsheet.html#Syncfusion_EJ2_Spreadsheet_Spreadsheet_SaveComplete) event when you set the  `needBlobData` as **true** and `isFullPost` as **false** in the [beforeSave](https://help.syncfusion.com/cr/aspnetcore-js2/syncfusion.ej2.spreadsheet.spreadsheet.html#Syncfusion_EJ2_Spreadsheet_Spreadsheet_BeforeSave) event.

+The following code example shows how to save the spreadsheet data as base64 string.

+{% if page.publishingplatform == "aspnet-core" %}

+{% tabs %}
+{% highlight cshtml tabtitle="CSHTML" %}
+{% include code-snippet/spreadsheet/base-64-string/tagHelper %}
+{% endhighlight %}
+{% highlight c# tabtitle="OpenController.cs" %}
+{% include code-snippet/spreadsheet/base-64-string/opencontroller.cs %}
+{% endhighlight %}
+{% endtabs %}

+{% elsif page.publishingplatform == "aspnet-mvc" %}

+{% tabs %}
+{% highlight razor tabtitle="CSHTML" %}
+{% include code-snippet/spreadsheet/base-64-string/razor %}
+{% endhighlight %}
+{% highlight c# tabtitle="OpenController.cs" %}
+{% include code-snippet/spreadsheet/base-64-string/opencontroller.cs %}
+{% endhighlight %}
+{% endtabs %}
+{% endif %}

 ### Supported file formats

 The following list of Excel file formats are supported in Spreadsheet: